 - Point of contact for more information

-Additionally, Tate said, a termination of benefits letter should be sent on company letterhead in writing.
-Not only is this a professional way to deliver what is often unwelcome information, but it provides official documentation that your company did its part to inform employees of the benefits changes.
+Additionally, Tate said, a termination of benefits letter should be on company letterhead.
+In addition to being a professional way to deliver unwelcome information, it provides official documentation that your company did its part to inform employees of the benefits changes.

 “The tone should be professional, the length concise and the contents clear,” Tate said.